rusulh/J124-Final-Project-Hadi/README.md

 I conducted an examination of the "Pregnancies, Births and Abortions Rates in the United States" dataset, which was obtained from the Guttmacher Institute.
 The crux of my investigation pertains to the statistical counts of pregnancies including births, abortions, and fetal losses from 1973 to 2017.

 ### Interview Contacts
-1) Jill Blake, the Public Health Director of Nevada County
+1) Isaac Maddow-Zimet, The Guttmacher Institute
-	* Email:
+	* Email: imaddowzimet@guttmacher.org
-	* Phone Number:
+	* Phone Number: (212)248-1111
-	* As the Public Health Director of Nevada County, Blake must have in-depth knowledge about the current and historical shortcomings in local vaccination efforts.
-Additionally, Blake can contextualize vaccination trends in the greater hesitancy problem that has received national attention due to the Covid-19 pandemic.
+	* Isaac Maddow-Zimet became a part of the Guttmacher Institute in 2010, and he has held his present role since 2017.
+His primary research focuses on topics such as unintended pregnancy, adolescent sexual health and conduct, American sex education, and the issue of unsafe abortion in nations where abortion is prohibited or significantly regulated.
 2) Sharyn Turner, the Nevada County Superintendent of Schools Health Coordinator
 	* Email:
 	* Phone Number: